Gruntfuggly/todo-tree/README.md

 ### Export

-The contents of the tree can be exported as a linux style tree using **Todo Tree: Export Tree**, or as JSON using **Todo Tree: Export Tree As JSON**.
-In both cases an unsaved file will be opened in a new tab, with the tree content as it is currently configured.
-The file can be closed or saved if required.
+The contents of the tree can be exported using **Todo Tree: Export Tree**.
+A read-only file will be created using the path specified with `todo-tree.general.exportPath`.
+The file can be saved using **File: Save As...**.
+Note: Currently **File: Save** does not work which seems to be a VSCode bug (see <https://github.com/microsoft/vscode/issues/101952>).

 ## Configuration